-Between the County of Dane, the City of Madison, the Town of Cottage Grove, and the Village of McFarland
+Between the County of Dane, the City of Madison, and the Town of Cottage Grove

-This Negotiated Agreement ("Agreement") relating to the Dane County Landfill No. 3, entered into by and between the County of Dane, a quasi-municipal corporation in the State of Wisconsin (hereinafter referred to as "County"), the City of Madison, a municipal corporation of the State of Wisconsin (hereinafter referred to as "City"), the Town of Cottage Grove, a municipal corporation of the State of Wisconsin (hereinafter referred to as "Town"), and the Village of McFarland, a municipal corporation of the State of Wisconsin (hereinafter referred to as "Village") is effective as of the date by which all parties have signed hereunder and according to the terms and conditions set forth herein.
+This Negotiated Agreement ("Agreement") relating to the Dane County Landfill No. 3, entered into by and between the County of Dane, a quasi-municipal corporation in the State of Wisconsin (hereinafter referred to as "County"), the City of Madison, a municipal corporation of the State of Wisconsin (hereinafter referred to as "City"), and the Town of Cottage Grove, a municipal corporation of the State of Wisconsin (hereinafter referred to as "Town"), is effective as of the date by which all parties have signed hereunder and according to the terms and conditions set forth herein.